5jt/dyalog-cookbook/manuscript/12-Scheduled-Tasks.md

 _Description_
 : Shown in the list presented by the Task Scheduler.
 Keep it concise.

-_Run only when user is logged on_
+_Run only when the user is logged on_
-: You will almost certainly change this to _Run whether user is logged on or not_.
+: You will almost certainly change this to _Run whether the user is logged on or not_.

-_Do not store password_
+_Do not store a password_
 : The password is stored safely, so there is no reason not to provide it.

 _Running with highest privileges_
 : Unfortunately this check box is offered whether your user account has admin rights or not.
 If it does not, then ticking the box won’t have any effect.

-  : If your user account has no admin rights but your Scheduled Task needs to run with highest privileges then you need to specify a different user id / password after clicking the _Change user or group_ button.
+  : If your user account has no admin rights but your Scheduled Task needs to run with highest privileges then you need to specify a different user id/password after clicking the _Change user or group_ button.

   : Whether your application needs to run with highest privileges or not is impossible to say.
 Experience shows that sometimes a process that fails when – and only when – the application runs as a Scheduled Task will work fine if run as a Schedule Task with highest privileges, although it is by no means clear what those rights are required for.